ff6347/ff6347.github.io/teaching/index.md

 <img src="{{site.baseurl}}assets/images/teaching/ldr-950w.png">
 </div>

-"Eingabe/Ausgabe - Grundlagen der Prozessorientierten Gestaltung" was my seminar in the Design Fundamentals module for three semesters from winter 2014 to spring 2016.
+"Eingabe/Ausgabe - Grundlagen der Prozessorientierten Gestaltung" was my seminar in the design fundamentals module for three semesters from winter 2014 to spring 2016.
 The aim of the seminar was to give the students a first peak into the fields of Creative Coding, Physical Computing and Data Visualization paired with the technical knowledge to develop own projects.
 The course was split into three sprint projects each around 4 to 5 weeks long.
 Through the seminar the instructions the students get are reduced so that they will be able to solve their problems at the end.
 Se my totally scientific chart which illustrates the progress.

 <div class="img-box">